Enchamme/Calculator/README.md

 A Standard Calculator:

-Calculator Website Using HTML5 And CSS3 And JS
+Calculator Website Using HTML5 And CSS3 And JS.